 - Michael is a LEADER trained and accredited mediator

-- Advised ship operators and insurers in many charterparty arbitrations, charterparty negotiations and claims under contracts of affreightment.
+- Advised ship operators and insurers in charterparty arbitrations, charterparty negotiations and claims under contracts of affreightment.

-- Collisions and groundings: Acted for clients in most major high-profile incidents around the New Zealand coast over 15 years.
+- Collisions and groundings: Acted for clients in most major high-profile incidents around the New Zealand coast over the last 15 years.
 This includes vessel/vessel collisions, vessel/wharf collisions, groundings and heavy weather incidents involving damage, loss and injury.

 - Admiralty claims: Acted for clients in many admiralty claims, some of which have been significant to the development of the New Zealand admiralty jurisdiction.
 This work included the 2014 decision involving the cross-border insolvency of Korean shipowner STX and the ship New Giant.
 Acted for an admiralty claimant against the ship in court proceedings in New Zealand.
 The Court ordered that the admiralty claimant could continue with its in rem claim against the ship in New Zealand outside of the rehabilitation of STX taking place in Korea.
 The admiralty claimant was paid in full.